 … those few, negative employees lobby others – including the media – to see things their way, dramatically portraying themselves as both victim and savior at the same time.
 They write letters – sometimes anonymously – and have no reservations about demonizing others.
 (This is a convenient argument, since, they can then portray any attempts by right-minded, honest, loyal, people to correct their behavior as, “retaliation…”.
 Abraham Lincoln told a story about a man who killed his parents and then pleaded to the court for leniency on the grounds that he was an orphan … );

-… a few try to set up “shadow chains-of-command” to undermine their own supervisors and official policies;
+… a few try to set up those “shadow chains-of-command” to undermine their own supervisors, official policies and, sometimes, the law;

 … those few, negative employees would lead us to believe if we saw things their way, if we (like them) regarded ourselves as victims uniting against what they have decided to be, “the enemy”, life would be better (exempting themselves and their choices to undermine authority from any accountability for the way things are now … );

 … legislative bodies – county commissions, city councils, university boards and state legislatures – risk getting drawn into the witch – communist – enemy – demon – persecutor hunts, throwing their own good reputations, precious public funds and community support away in the process;